 Check Price on Amazon

-In my experience you get more bang for your buck in the surf with braided fishing line.
-If you play it correctly with your drag you can land fish over 100 pounds with a thirty pound line.
-This SpiderWire Stealth is an excellent choice, since you can choose a color to match the water you’re fishing and reduce its visibility for the fish.
+In my experience, you get more bang for your buck in the surf with a braided fishing line.
+If you play it correctly with your drag, you can land fish over 100 pounds with a thirty-pound line.
+This SpiderWire Stealth is an excellent choice since you can choose a color to match the water you’re fishing and reduce its visibility for the fish.

-When it comes to surf fishing, you generally get out of it what you put in.
-You need to use a good bit of knowledge to have the most success.
-After reading through this guide you should have a decent understanding of surf fishing and be able to get started.
+When it comes to surf fishing, you generally get what you put in out of it.
+However, you need to use good knowledge to have the most success.
+After reading through this guide, you should have a decent understanding of surf fishing and get started.
 Remember that if something works for you, keep doing it, but don’t be afraid to experiment.
 Tight lines!